jonwhite100/collins-groundworks.co.uk/wp-content/plugins/photo-gallery/readme.txt

 == Changelog ==

+= 1.5.9 =
+* Changed: Pages of Notification to install 10WEB Manager plugin.

+= 1.5.8 =
+* Added: Notification to install 10WEB Manager plugin.

+= 1.5.7 =
+* Fixed: Link in gallery/gallery group description.
+* Fixed: Compatibility with Elementor tabs.
+* Fixed: Compatibility with ajax load.
+* Fixed: Sorting images on gallery edit page before saving gallery.
+* Added: Disable Google fonts.
+* Added: Get title from image metadata.

+= 1.5.6 =
+* Fixed: Page scroll doesn't work after closing the lightbox on Edge browser.
+* Fixed: Ampersand in images keyword.
+* Fixed: Multiple galleries in one page in Elementor preview.
+* Fixed: Save image added date to gallery as image date instead of last modified date.
+* Fixed: If you click on the small icon from the WooCommerce product editor to insert shortcode, it shows popup header twice.
+* Fixed: Remove download button for embedded images.
+* Added: Add multiple images to gallery on mobile.
+* Added: Comments pagination under the table.
+* Added: Date column in comments.

 = 1.5.5 =
 * Added: How to use button to galleries and gallery groups pages.
 * Added: Use uploaded image meta tags.